ed-barberis/fso_cco_lab_guide/content/20_Hands_On_Deployment/23_kubernetes_apm_monitoring/_index.md

 <span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Modify the existing **collectors-values.yaml** to configure logging.
 Use the command `./enable_cnao_collectors_logging_config.sh`.

-> This script will integrate the appropriate configuration into the initial collector values that you've downloaded from the CNAO platform.
+> **Note:** This script will integrate the appropriate configuration into the initial collector values that you've downloaded from the CNAO platform.

 ```bash
 cnao-lab-06-vm[ec2-user]$ ./enable_cnao_collectors_logging_config.sh